JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 Trigger rules and branch filter are combined by __AND__, which means that the build is triggered only __when both conditions are satisfied__.

-For example, if you specify a comment text in the trigger rules field and provide the branch specification, the build will be triggered only if a commit has the special text and is also in a branch matched by branch filter.
+For example, if you specify a comment text in the trigger rules field and provide the branch specification, the build will be triggered only if a commit has the specified text and is also in a branch matched by the branch filter.